FAQ: Why can't I translate these specific words?

 - The exact string could have changed slightly, meaning the translation file is out of date.

 - The text might be translated in some places, but perhaps not in all places.

-Check the string isn't a "site option"
+Check the string isn't stored in the database

 You've tried every suggestion on this page and you still see English text even though you know your translation files are being loaded by WordPress and you know Loco Translate has saved your string to disk.